 moves you back into the present moment, so you won't get hijacked by your big emotions.
 Now you have the choice of how to react.

 2. Resist acting while you're angry.
-You'll feel an urgent need to act, but that's just an indication that you're in fight or flight.
+You'll feel an urgent need to act, but that's just an indication that you're in a state of emergency

 Every time your frontal cortex overrides your emotional upset, you're rewiring your brain, so it gets easier to regulate yourself.
 And every time you tolerate